 Simply register, indicate that you are signing up as a borrower and provide the required information to open a Client Account.
 Once opened, you can use the account to create Funding Requests for posting on our platform, subject to credit analysis and approval.

 Is my company qualified to apply for a loan on Minterest?

 We welcome any entity that is a company or limited liability partnership registered with ACRA with at least one director is a Singaporean / Permanent Resident or foreigner residing in Singapore.
 Our preference is for borrowers with a track record with profitability but we will assess each entity on a case-by-case basis and assist in structuring the fund-raising to ensure as much success as possible.
 At our discretion, we may accept borrowers with foreign ownership.

 What documents do I need to submit for a loan or invoice financing application?

 In order for us to assess your application, please submit the following documents:

 - Last 2 years Financial Statements, or Management Accounts where applicable.

-What can I expect after submitting all the documents for a loan application?
+What can I expect after submitting all the documents for a loan or invoice financing application?

 Will all the information I provide be made public?

-What are the details that will be presented to the investors in the Loan Request?
+What are the details that will be presented to the investors in the Funding Request?